-Based on the charts above, we can see that Sephora has a larger presence on Instagram, while JCPenny has a larger presence on Facebook.
+Based on the charts above, we can see that Sephora has a larger presence on Instagram and Youtube, while JCPenny has a larger presence on Facebook.
 The choice of these social media platforms tracks with these age demographics.
 Depending on our target audience, we could look to our competitors strategies to make better decisions about our marketing efforts.

 Why Comparing Demographic Data with Your Competitors Is Crucial

 While understanding your own website demographics is important, comparing your data with your competitors can provide key insights that can make you more competitive in the larger market.

 Comparing your demographics with those of your competitors allows you to study: